 Historian Leon Saltiel recounts an invitation to dinner by his aunt in Geneva that led to the discovery of a little-known part of Thessaloniki.

-Here is Saltiel, narrating the story himself on a Facebook post:
+Saltiel narrates the story himself on a Facebook post.

-“During one of my travels, I was invited to a distant aunt’s for dinner.
-To please me, as I am from Greece, she asked me, “Would you like some ouzo?”
-Not to be rude, I agreed, and here came the strangest bottle of ouzo I had ever seen.
+In the Facebook post, he says of his discovery of the ouzo producers: “During one of my travels, I was invited to a distant aunt for dinner.
+To please me, as I am from Greece, she asked me, ‘Would you like some ouzo?’
+Not to be rude, I agreed, and here came the strangest bottle of ouzo I had ever seen.”

 “Distillery of A. Bourla Brothers”

-“The upper label was even more surprising.
-In Hebrew letters, it said that this product was “Kosher for Pessach,” that is, it fulfilled the dietary rules of the Jewish Passover holiday.
+Saltiel says the upper label was even more surprising, as in Hebrew letters, it said that the product was “Kosher for Pessach,” that is, it fulfilled the dietary rules of the Jewish Passover holiday.
 There was also a tassel hanging from the top, with a Star of David stamped on a lead circle.

-“The story of this company starts in pre-war Thessaloniki, where Into Bourla owned the liquor shop bearing his first name at Athonos Square in the city center, together with his partner Simon Mordoch.
+According to Saltiel, the story of this company begins in pre-war Thessaloniki, where Into Bourla owned the liquor shop bearing his first name at Athonos Square in the city center, together with his partner Simon Mordoch.

 Big producers and consumers of ouzo

-“The Jews of Thessaloniki were big producers and consumers of ouzo or raki, which was known for its high quality and was enjoyed by lower and upper classes alike.
+Of the Jews of Thessaloniki, Saltiel explains that they were big producers and consumers of ouzo or raki, which was known for its high quality and was enjoyed by lower and upper classes alike.

-“Into and his elder brother Mois managed to survive the war by fleeing from Thessaloniki and hiding in Athens, which was at the time under Italian control.
-Most probably, the shop was passed on to Christian custodians.
+“Into and his elder brother Mois managed to survive the war,” says Saltiel, “by fleeing from Thessaloniki and hiding in Athens, which was at the time under Italian control.
+Most probably, the shop was passed on to Christian custodians.”

-“After the war was over, the two brothers returned to Thessaloniki to find that they had lost most members of their family and that all their property and belongings had been stolen or sold.
-They started from scratch and they opened the liquor shop again as partners under the same name, in a new location, on Victor Hugo street.
+The story goes that after the war, the two brothers returned to Thessaloniki to find that they had lost most members of their family and that all their property and belongings had been stolen or sold.
+They started a new life from scratch and opened the liquor shop again as partners under the same name but in a new location—on Victor Hugo street.
 They ran this successful business together until they both retired.

 The bottle that led to this history and its connections has been since donated to the Jewish Museum of Thessaloniki, and all visitors can see it and learn about its history.
 For more information about visiting, when coronavirus restrictions allow, see www.jmth.gr.